joshcanhelp/proper-shortcodes/readme.txt

 Outputs a human-readable sitemap with links.
 Attributes:

-- Set a post type to "no" to not display that type.
-Core post types displayed are "post," "page," and "attachment"
+- Set a post type to "hide" (or anything) to not display that type.
+Core post types displayed are "post," "page, " and "attachment"

 == Screenshots ==